MichalMarsalek/brainfuck/asm/README.md

     inc reg2
 end
 ```
+* `memory layout` - constraints the memory layout.
+This serves two purposes.
+First, it reduces the search space which is neccessary when more than 10 variables are used (7 in the online version).
+Second, it is sometimes neccesary when using the `bf` command to force certain registers to be in specific relative positions.
+The layout is either a single register name, a list of layouts (surronded by `(`, `)` and space separated) or a set of layouts (same, but surrounded by `{`, `}`).
+* `hint reg` - doesn't produce any brainfuck, but tells the compiler where the pointer is supposed to be located (this is relevant after the `bf` command if the compiler cannot infer the position of the pointer).
+* `place reg text` - assuming all the relevant cells are empty, places the given string on the tape.
+Characters are interleaved with null cells.

 All registers that appear anywhere in the code are given a position on the tape.
 The layout minimizing the brainfuck code length is chosen.
 A sequence of `inc`, `dec` and at most one `in`/`out` is always executed in an optimal order.